MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-manipulation.md

 -   Modify column headings, change column data types, or flag columns as features or labels.
 -   Check for missing values, and then replace them with appropriate values.

-### Related tasks
+## Related tasks

-- Perform sampling or divide a dataset into training and testing sets.
-Use the [Data Transformation - Sample and Split](data-transformation-sample-and-split.md) modules.
+- Perform sampling or divide a dataset into training and testing sets: Use the [Data Transformation - Sample and Split](data-transformation-sample-and-split.md) modules.
-- Scale numbers, normalize data, or put numerical values into bins.
-Use the [Data Transformation - Scale and Reduce](data-transformation-scale-and-reduce.md) modules.
+- Scale numbers, normalize data, or put numerical values into bins: Use the [Data Transformation - Scale and Reduce](data-transformation-scale-and-reduce.md) modules.
-- Perform calculations on numeric data fields or to generate commonly used statistics.
-Use the tools in [Statistical Functions](statistical-functions.md).
+- Perform calculations on numeric data fields or to generate commonly used statistics: Use the tools in [Statistical Functions](statistical-functions.md).

 ## Examples